-Our focus with respect to our Wellness component is to improve the physical and mental wellness of each student now and for the future.
+Our goal is to improve the physical and mental wellness of each student now and in the future.
 Research shows that the more connected students are, the less likely they are to experience risky behaviors such as drugs, alcohol, dropping out, teen pregnancy, etc. Our goal is to develop a web of support thick enough to set our students up for success and to prevent them from slipping through the cracks.
 We will connect all students to their passions and purpose in life, teaching them to separate their identity from their performance.
 We will connect students to caring adults, peer mentors, extra-curriculars, clubs, and community involvement.
-As we connect, we will also grow our students in SEL (Social Emotional Learning) based principles rooted in Self-Awareness, Self-Management, and Relationship Skills.
+As we connect, we will also grow our students in Self-Awareness, Self-Management, and Relationship Skills.
 These principles will help students overcome stress, anxiety, depression, and fear of failure while living out their purpose now and in the future.

-One important avenue of connection implemented last year is our Freshmen Mentoring Program, a bi-weekly program during CORE time, where senior mentors facilitate growth in the wellness areas and foster relationships with their younger peers.
+One important avenue of connection is our Freshmen Mentoring Program, a bi-weekly program during CORE time, where senior mentors facilitate growth in the wellness areas and foster relationships with their younger peers.
 Throughout the year, freshmen will have the chance to explore their passions, goals, and purpose, as well as serving within the school to make a difference.
 Ultimately, we want to provide freshmen the support they need to transition well and make the most of their four years here at WHS.

-Over the past several years, WHS has further aligned efforts to prepare students for the day after graduation.
-WHS has continued expanding services to students that include Career Awareness, Career Exploration, and Career Pathways.
-This direction has been guided by many partnerships formed with local businesses such as IMMI and organizations including Hamilton County Tourism, BAGI (Builders Association of Greater Indianapolis), Nextech, Conexus Indiana, AgriNovus Indiana and Westfield Chamber of Commerce.
+WHS continues to align efforts to prepare students for the day after graduation by expanding opportunities within Hamilton County.
+This direction has been guided by many partnerships formed with local businesses such as IMMI, Altex, Ball Systems, and organizations including Hamilton County Tourism, AgriNovus Indiana, and the Westfield Chamber of Commerce.